CircuitVerse/Interactive-Book/docs/MSI/decoder.md

 # Multiplexers
 {: .no_toc }

-A decoder is a combinational circuit.
+A Decoder is a Combinational-circuit.
-It has n input and to a maximum m = 2n outputs.
+It has n number of inputs and to a maximum of m = 2n number of outputs.
-Decoder is identical to a demultiplexer without any data input.
+Decoder is identical to demultiplexer without any input data.
-It performs operations which are exactly opposite to those of an encoder.
+Decoder's operation is exactly opposite to that of an encoder.

 ## Block Diagram